ceph/ceph/doc/radosgw/qat-accel.rst

       cd build
       ininja

-   .. note:: The section name of the QAT configuration files must be ``CEPH``,
+   .. note:: The section name in QAT configuration files must be ``CEPH``,
-      because the section name is set as ``CEPH`` in the Ceph crypto source code.
+      because the section name is set to ``CEPH`` in the Ceph crypto source code.

    Edit the Ceph configuration file (usually ``ceph.conf``) to make use of the QAT-based crypto plugin::